wrideout/snipPy/README.md

-# clipboardManager
+# snipPy

 ## Summary
-clipboardManager is a lightweight utility for making the last 30 entries of the system clipboard available for re-use in a simple UI.  clipboardManager does not support networking of any kind, and the contents of the system clipboard are not saved outside the host device.
-The contents of clipboardManager are recorded internally and are cleared at application restart.
+snipPy is a lightweight utility for making the last 30 entries of the system clipboard available for re-use in a simple UI.  snipPy does not support networking of any kind, and the contents of the system clipboard are not saved outside the host device.
+The contents of snipPy are recorded internally and are cleared at application restart.

 ## Dependencies and Installation
-clipboardManager is written in Python v3.8.5, and relies on the following Python libraries for GUI support and access to the system clipboard:
+snipPy is written in Python v3.8.5, and relies on the following Python libraries for GUI support and access to the system clipboard: